 A. It can be DIY for covered pergolas up to 200 square feet.
-Beyond that you would be wise to have a contractor do the installation.
-Basically, the components are big enough to risk product damage or personal injury if handled incorrectly.
+Beyond that, you'd be wise to have a contractor do the installation.
+The components are big enough to risk product damage or personal injury if handled incorrectly.

 Q. Can covered pergolas be added to existing patios, decks, etc.?

-A. Absolutely!
+A. Yes.
 Walpole Woodworkers and ShadeFX Canopies make many covered pergolas to order.
 Custom orders make up the majority of our sales.

 Q. Can covered pergolas fully protect outdoor furniture, etc., thus, reducing replacement costs of such items for owners due to damage from the elements?

-A. Absolutely!
-Furniture, upholstery, even the deck surface, deteriorates from the sun’s UV rays.
+A. Yes.
+Furniture, upholstery, and the deck surface deteriorate from the sun’s UV rays.
 An extended canopy will take that punishment and then some.
 The fabric is very color stable; most homeowners will get more than 10 years enjoyment before the fabric shows signs of deterioration.
 Even then, ShadeFX keeps a record of every canopy we make, so replacement canopies, even 10 or 15 years later, are a phone call away.

-A. I think your question outlines exactly what affects the cost of most projects.
-You can purchase a 10 x 10 pergola for $1,000 or $40,000 depending on the pergola style, design and materials used.
-For a quality 10 x 10 pergola with shade canopy a homeowner can expect to pay $7,000-$15,000.
+A. Your question outlines exactly what affects the cost of most projects.
+You can purchase a 10 x 10 pergola for $1,000 or $40,000 depending on the pergola style, design, and materials used.
+For a quality 10 x 10 pergola with shade canopy, a homeowner can expect to pay $7,000-$15,000.